 - Apply for Eddie Byers Scholarship funding (the 2018 round is now closed)

 Please note: funding is only available to UK registered charities

 The application process

-The first round of applications to the Eddie Byers Scholarship is open from Wednesday 22 March to midnight, Wednesday 31 May 2017.
+The second round of applications to the Eddie Byers Scholarship is now closed and is due to reopen in spring 2019.
 Find full details and terms and conditions in our information for applicants.

 Who can apply?

 The scholarship fund is open to applications from UK registered charities only.
 The applicant's services must be non-discriminatory and the proposed project must have English language teaching at its core.